pankajkarman/MieAI-Fortran/readme.md

 Fortran engine to couple neural network based Mie emulator, called MieAI, with ICON-ART

+It uses [Fortran-Keras Bridge](https://github.com/scientific-computing/FKB) for coupling MieAI to Fortran.

 # Usage

 Compile the MieAI model in the terminal using: